 Using the Trigger.dev v3 API from your React application.

-Install the @trigger.dev/react-hooks
+@trigger.dev/react-hooks

 package in your project: